tituszban/quantum-blur-ui/README.md

 It also here for me to try out [shadcn/ui](https://ui.shadcn.com/) and fully Firebase native apps.

-Deployed at [quantumblur.degewhale.club](https://quantumblur.degenwhale.club/) using Firebase Hosting
+Deployed at [quantumblur.degewhale.club](https://quantumblur.degenwhale.club/) using Firebase Hosting.